 Simply put, home equity is the difference between the value of a property and the outstanding balance of all mortgages, liens, and other debt on the property.
-Read on to determine how much of your home you really own, what you can do to increase your equity, and how you can leverage that equity to make it work harder for you.
+Read on to determine how to calculate equity in your home, what you can do to increase your equity, and how you can leverage that equity to make it work harder for you.

 Key Points